ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 During this phase, you configure exact matching and classification.

-1. Create a rule package in .xml format (with Unicode encoding), similar to the follownig example:
+1. Create a rule package in .xml format (with Unicode encoding), similar to the following example:

     ```
     <?xml version="1.0" encoding="utf-8"?>